One Galaxy Sample to Rule Them All: Halo Occupation Distribution Modeling of DES Year 3 Source Galaxies: HOD priors for cosmological analyses

 Finally in the bottom-panel of Fig. \ref{fig:HOD_robust} we investigate the level of galaxy assembly bias present in the source sample.
 Galaxy assembly bias refers to the possibility for galaxy occupation to depend on properties other than mass, \beq \langle N | M_h \rangle \neq \langle N | M_h, S \rangle, \eeq where $S$ is some secondary property \citep[e.g.][]{Croton_et_al_2007, Zu_et_al_2008, Zentner_Hearin_vdBosch_2014, McCarthy_et_al_2019, Zentner_et_al_2019, Salcedo_et_al_2022b, Wang_et_al_2022}.
 If there also exists a halo assembly bias \citep[e.g.][]{Sheth_Tormen_2004,Gao_2005,Harker_et_al_2006, Wechsler_2006, Gao_White_2007, Jing2007, Wang_Mo_Jing_2007, Li_Mo_Gao_2008, Faltenbacher_White_2010, Mao_Zentner_Wechsler_2018, Salcedo_2018, Sato-Polito_et_al_2019, Xu_Zheng_2018, Johnson_et_al_2019} signal with respect to the same property then the galaxy bias will differ from that predicted by a standard HOD model.

 In the case of both centrals and satellites we compute the mean occupation for haloes with maximum circular velocity $v_\mathrm{max}$ greater (solid) and less (dotted) than the median for haloes of that mass.
 We see that the haloes with high $v_\mathrm{max}$ for their mass are more likely to host central galaxies, particularly at low masses.
 In contrast the satellite occupation is not significantly affected by $v_\mathrm{max}$.
 This is a clear indication of galaxy assembly bias in our mock source galaxy sample that must be properly marginalized over to produce robust cosmological constraints.
+Though we leave determining how exactly this will be accomplished to further work, we note that a parametric correction to the galaxy bias as a function of assembly bias strength motivated by our results is likely to be sufficient.